apache/parquet-java/parquet_cascading.md

 Parquet support projection pushdown for Thrift records and tuples.

 ### 2.1 Projection Pushdown with Thrift/Scrooge Records
-To read only a subset of attributes in a Thrift/Scrooge class, the columns of interest should be specified using glob syntax.
-For example, for a thrift class as follows:
+To read only a subset of columns in a Thrift/Scrooge class, the columns of interest should be specified using a glob syntax.

+For example, imagine a Person struct defined as:

-    struct Address{
+    struct Person {
-      1: string street
+      1: required string name
-      2: string zip
+      2: optional int16 age
+      3: optional Address primaryAddress
+      4: required map<string, Address> otherAddresses
     }

-    struct Person{
+    struct Address {
-      1: string name
+      1: required string street
-      2: int16 age
-      3: Address addr
+      2: required string zip
+      3: required PhoneNumber primaryPhone
+      4: required PhoneNumber secondaryPhone
+      4: required list<PhoneNumber> otherPhones
     }

-In the above example, when reading records of type Person, we can use following glob expression to specify the attributes we want to read:

-- Exact match:
-"`name`" will only fetch the name attribute.

-- Alternative match:
+    struct PhoneNumber {
+      1: required i32 areaCode
+      2: required i32 number
+      3: required bool doNotCall
+    }

+A column is specified as the path from the root of the schema down to the field of interest, separated by `.`, just as you would access the field in java or scala code.
+For example: `primaryAddress.phone.doNotCall`.
+This applies for repeated fields as well, for example `primaryAddress.otherPhones.number` selects all the `number`s from all the elements of `otherPhones`.
+Maps are a special case -- the map is split into two columns, the key and the value.
+All the columns in the key are required, but you can select a subset of the columns in the value (or skip the value entirely), for example: `otherAddresses.{key,value.street}` will select only the streets from the values of the map, but the entire key will be kept.
+To select an entire map, you can do: `otherAddresses.{key,value}`, and to select only the keys: `otherAddresses.key`.
+When selecting a field that is a struct, for example `primaryAddress.primaryPhone`, it will select the entire struct.
+So `primaryAddress.primaryPhone.*` is redundant.

+Columns can be specified concretely (like `primaryAddress.phone.doNotCall`), or a restricted glob syntax can be used.
+The glob syntax supports only wildcards (`*`) and glob expressions (`{}`).

+For example:

+  * `name` will select just the `name` from the Person
-"`address/{street,zip}`" will fetch both street and zip in the Address
+  * `{name,age}` will select both the `name` and `age` from the Person

-- Wildcard match:
-"`*`" will fetch name and age, but not address, since address is a nested structure

-- Recursive match:
-"`**`" will recursively match all attributes defined in Person.

-- Joined match:
+  * `primaryAddress` will select the entire `primaryAddress` struct, including all of its children (recursively)
+  * `primaryAddress.*Phone` will select all of `primaryAddress.primaryPhone` and `primaryAddress.secondaryPhone`
+  * `primaryAddress.*Phone*` will select all of `primaryAddress.primaryPhone` and `primaryAddress.secondaryPhone` and `primaryAddress.otherPhones`
+  * `{name,age,primaryAddress.{*Phone,street}}` will select `name`, `age`, `primaryAddress.primaryPhone`, `primaryAddress.secondaryPhone`, and `primaryAddress.street`

+Multiple Patterns:
-Multiple glob expression can be joined together separated by ";". eg. "name;address/street" will match only name and street in Address.
+Multiple glob expression can be joined together separated by ";". eg. `name;primaryAddress.street` will match only name and street in Address.

-To specify the glob filter for thrift/scrooge, simply set the conf with "parquet.thrift.column.filter" set to the glob expression string.

-    Map<Object, Object> props=new HashMap<Object, Object>();
-    props.put("parquet.thrift.column.filter","name;address/street");
-    HadoopFlowConnector hadoopFlowConnector = new HadoopFlowConnector(props);
+This is useful if you want to combine a list of patterns without making a giant `{}` group.

+Note: all possible glob patterns must match at least one column.
+For example, if you provide the glob: `a.b.{c,d,e}` but only columns `a.b.c` and `a.b.d` exist, an exception will be thrown.

+You can provide your projection globs to parquet by setting `parquet.thrift.column.projection.globs` in the hadoop config, or using the methods in the scheme builder classes.

 ### 2.2 Projection Pushdown with Tuples
 When using ParquetTupleScheme, specifying projection pushdown is as simple as specifying fields as the parameter of the constructor of ParquetTupleScheme: